-Update to PUB2010 public sector mortality
+Mortality Rates (Pre-retirement, post-retirement Update to PUB2010 public sector mortality

-tables.
+healthy and disabled) tables.
 For future mortality improvements,

 replace load with a modified Mortality

 Improvement Scale MP-2020

+D 7.
+(1.(2.1(4.

-Increased rates for ages 55 to 61, 63, and 64
+Retirement Rates Increased rates for ages 55 to 61, 63, and 64

 with 26 or more years of service; changed final

 retirement age from 65 to 70

-Decreased rate for 0 years of service and
+Withdrawal Rates Decreased rate for 0 years of service and

 increased rates for 1 to 6 years of service

-No change
+Disability Rates No change

-No change
+Salary Scale No change

-No change
+Line of Duty Disability No change

-No change
+Discount Rate (VRS, GLI, HIC, VSDP): No change